Press - Cultural References -

 Devil's Playhouse (2010)

-- Sam says they can't escape bloodthirsty CHUDs unless they can...
+- Sam says they can not escape bloodthirsty CHUDs unless they can...
 Escape from

 New York.